 1. What does “inflaming” actually mean?

-“Inflaming” refers to provoking strong emotions or causing physical irritation or swelling.
+“Inflaming” means provoking strong emotions or causing physical irritation or swelling.

 2. Can “inflaming” describe emotional reactions?

-Yes, it is commonly used to describe the act of inciting strong emotional responses like anger or outrage.
+Yes.
+It’s commonly used to describe inciting strong emotional responses like anger, outrage, or heated arguments.

 3. Is “inflaming” always negative?

 Often, yes.
-It usually implies a harmful or intense reaction, though it can sometimes refer to passionate excitement.
+It usually suggests a harmful or counterproductive reaction.
+In some contexts, however, it can describe passionate excitement or heightened attention.

 4. How is “inflaming” used in a medical context?

-In medicine, it refers to causing inflammation or swelling in tissues due to irritation or infection.
+In medicine, inflaming refers to causing inflammation or swelling in tissues due to irritation, injury, or infection.

 5. Is “inflaming” used in formal writing?